j4redj0el/FPLPowerBI/README.md

 ## Aim of Project
 This project uses Power BI to help FPL managers (players) select the best players for their teams.
 The Power BI file in this repository contains three dashboards designed to support decision-making and optimize player selection.

+## Dashboards

+### Player Comparison Table

+PL managers often face challenges when choosing between players.
+The dashboard below features a player comparison table that allows users to compare two players based on real-season statistics, FPL metrics, and expected statistics (xG and xA etc).
+Users can search for specific players to assess and compare them side by side.